currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ![Finished PCB](/blog_images/discobike/AssembledPCB.jpg "Finished Infrasonic Filter PCB.
 Please don't focus on the red capacitors.
 You're looking at the red capacitors, aren't you?!"){: style="max-width:500px;" }

+I now wanted to test it out, to make sure that it worked.
+The best way would have been to evaluate the gain vs frequency, to get a graph similar to the one obtained in the LTspice simulation.
+I didn't really have the correct equipment to do this (bit outside of the capabilities of my home lab).
+So I did it a different way.
+Firstly, without the Infrasonic Filter installed, I used a frequency generator to listen to the reproduction of frequencies between 1Hz and 50Hz.
+Then, I installed the Infrasonic Filter and repeated this frequency sweep, and as expected, there was _nothing at all_ until just below the -dB point of 33 to 34Hz.
+Amazing!
+To double check, I played some music to make sure that it is not having an impact, which it wasn't.

 ## Final Touches

+With most of the enclosure now done, I now needed to tidy up the inside and make it easy to use, and maintenance free.
+I mounted the battery charger inside (so that it does not go missing!).
+But I needed to address the following needs:
+- A way to switch between OFF/battery charging and ON
+- A way to turn the speakers on/off via the on/off trigger input of the amps
+- A way to turn the LEDS on/off
+- Somewhere to mount the sensitivity pot of the LED conroller
+- Somewhere to mount the remote controller for the LED controller
+- A way to see the battery state of charge